-Type of academic activities Classroom equipment Specialised educational / laboratory equipment, software, and materials for coursestudy (if necessary) Lecture Alecture hall for lecture-type classes, equipped with a set of specialised furniture; board (screen) and technical means of multimedia presentations.
-Seminar A classroom for conducting seminars, group and individual consultations, current andmid- term assessment; equipped with a set of specialised furniture and technical means for

-Type of academic activities Classroom equipment Specialised educational / laboratory equipment, software, and materials for coursestudy (if necessary) multimedia presentations.
-Self-studies Aclassroom for independent work of students (can be used for seminars and consultations), equipped with a set of specialised furniture and computers with access to the electronic information and educational environment.
+Type of academic activities Classroom equipment Specialised educational / laboratory equipment, software, and materials for coursestudy (if necessary) Alecture hall for lecture-type classes, equipped Lecture with a set of specialised furniture; board Lecture (screen) and technical means of multimedia presentations.
+A classroom for conducting seminars, group and individual consultations, current andmid- Seminar term assessment; equipped with a set of specialised furniture and technical means for multimedia presentations.
+Aclassroom for independent work of students (can be used for seminars and consultations), Self-studies equipped with a set of specialised furniture and computers with access to the electronic information and educational environment.

-^{} The premises for students' self-studies are subject to MANDATORY mention
+The premises for students' self-studies are subject to MANDATORY mention